kthordarson/engine/README.md

 # pyxora

-*A Tiny Game Engine Made with Python*
+*A simple game engine made with Python and pygame-ce*

 **pyxora** is a lightweight abstraction over libraries like [pygame-ce](https://github.com/pygame-community/pygame-ce) and others.
 It's designed to serve as a simple, open-source game engine for building 2D games.